KathrynKatayama/docs.userdive.com/en/apps/devguide/integration_manual.md

 ## Add SDK

-You decompress the file which you downloaded and add it to the Xcode project of application you want to.
+Decompress the file which you downloaded, and add it to the Xcode project on application you want to analyse.

 ## Add framework

-You add `SystemConfigurationframework` to the project.
+Add `SystemConfigurationframework` to the project.

 ![](./files/install_manual_1.png)